rfmussa/simpleclub_demo/README.md

 - Adapt appbar to different sizes
 - Externalize themes/styles/paddings to their separate files
 - Allow abstract types of tasks(similar to content types)
-- Align ResponsivePageViewWidget arrows to center of the screen

 ## Key Dependencies